UCL/MPHY0026/doc/background/systems.rst

 --------------------

 [Prevost2019]_: The CASCination system.
 Similarly, [Thompson2015]_, with the UCL SmartLiver system, for laparoscopic liver surgery.
+Here the CASCination paper is better for clinical pictures, but the Thompson paper shows the coordinate systems.

 See also: :ref:`additional_resources:Examples - Liver Ablation`